12 Ways to Overcome Small Business Failure and Thrive in Hard Times

 We can learn a lot from successful business owners of the past, such as Colonel David Sanders, the founder of KFC (Kentucky Fried Chicken).
 At 65, this financially unstable retiree, with only a $105 to his name, roamed across America, trying to find an investor for his fried chicken business.
 He faced rejection.
 However, armed with the positive mindset for change, he pushed ahead with his plans.
 Finally, someone saw his worth, invested in him, and KFC was born.
 He sold the company for 2 million when he was 74.
 The ROI on the measly $105 he started out with was staggering.

 The takeaway from Colonel Sanders is, a mindset eager to embrace change coupled with dedication, hard work and determination are some of the qualities you need for business success.
-This will help you overcome business failures when you’re up against financial downturn, break-up, divorce, or any other personal or professional misfortune.
+This will help you overcome business failures when you’re up against a financial downturn, break-up, divorce, or any other personal or professional misfortune.

 Follow these rules to keep your business on a firm foundation, ready to weather predicted or unexpected storms, aiming to damage your enterprise.